lukekaalim/test/README.md

   - You have to run a separate code coverage tool
 - This library doesn't handle automatic transpilation
   - You have to run your tests though your compiler, or runtime transpiler
-- This library only works with **Node.js**, it does not run in browsers.

 ## Installation
 Install with